pacificclimate/pycds/README.md

 layer for accessing meteorological observations stored in a relational database in a standard database model, referred to variously as a CRMP database or a PCDS database.

+This package also uses [Alembic](https://alembic.sqlalchemy.org/) to manage database creation and migration (see section below).

-This type of database (i.e., databases with this model) is currently being used at PCIC to store BC's long-term weather archive, the Provincial Climate Data Set (PCDS), and the Northern Climate Database (dbnorth).
+This type of database (i.e., with the PCDS/CRMP model) is currently being used at PCIC to store BC's long-term weather archive, the Provincial Climate Data Set (PCDS), and the Northern Climate Database (dbnorth).
 For details, see Background below.